AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags or/and assignments, the existing tags or/and assignments of the student will be removed i.e adding of tags and assignments are not cumulative.
+* When editing tags or assignments, any existing tags or assignments will be replaced.

 <div markdown="span" class="alert alert-info">
 💡 <strong>Tip: </strong>